 Using a multidisciplinary and experiential approach, this course will address concepts and issues relating to various communities and populations in at-risk environments.
-Particular attention will be devoted to the identification of vulnerable populations inclusive of cultural, physical, emotional, and demographic factors which impact on the diversity of these communities.
+Experiential learning is "knowledge, skills, and/or abilities attained through observation, simulation, and/or participation that provides depth and meaning to learning by engaging the mind and/or body through activity, reflection and application.
+Craig, 1997)" Particular attention will be devoted to the identification of vulnerable populations inclusive of cultural, physical, emotional, and demographic factors which impact on the diversity of these communities.
 Additional activities will provide students the opportunity to access their level of cultural competency.
 Students will examine real life factors which place a designated population at-risk and then develop a specific community-based programmatic intervention to address those identified risk factors.
 Student attendance is critical for presentations as well as for participation as an audience member.
 Work performance and class participation with assigned tasks are factored in this process.
 Absences for oral presentations will result in a deduction of 25 points from the total assignment value.
 Students will be held to the standards of the George Mason University Honor Code.